laravel/docs/valet.md

 If you need a database, try MariaDB by running `brew install mariadb` on your command line.
 You can connect to the database at `127.0.0.1` using the `root` username and an empty string for the password.

 <a name="upgrading"></a>
-## Upgrading
+### Upgrading

-Update your Valet installation using `composer global update`

-Occasionally it may also be necessary to run `valet install` to apply small changes required for certain releases.

-<a name="release-notes"></a>
-## Release Notes

-See the [Laravel/Valet](https://github.com/laravel/valet/releases) repository on GitHub for release notes.
+You may update your Valet installation using the `composer global update` command in your terminal.
+After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

 <a name="serving-sites"></a>
 ## Serving Sites